Round 1: Emmett Watkins Jr on behalf of Dante from Devil May Cry

 Round 2: Emmett Watkins Jr on behalf of Kazuma Kiryu from the Yakuza Series

-Even from the start of the franchise, the combat was incredibly satisfying, surprisingly varied thanks to the ability to pick up items off the street as weapons, and always stylish.
-His combat style would effortlessly, as it already translates pretty easily to a 2D plane.
-Have Square be the dedicated punch button and Triangle be the dedicaked kick button, with different variations depending on direction input.
-But unlike Dante, I think it’s be a better idea to not use O for stance switching.
+Even from the start of the franchise, the combat was incredibly satisfying, always stylish, and surprisingly varied thanks to the ability to pick up items off the street as weapons.
+His combat style would carry over effortlessly, as it already translates pretty easily to a 2D plane.
+Have Square be the dedicated punch button and Triangle be the dedicaked kick button, with different variations depending on directional input.
+But unlike Dante, I think it’d be a better idea to not use O for stance switching.
 For the sake of preserving a different mechanic, I don’t think we need to include the different fighting stances of more recent Yakuza games.

 What is that mechanic?
 Picking up objects as weapons!
 Sure, picking up a bike to wail on thugs is always gratifying, but why stop there?
-What if we made Kiryu the Kirby of the game, an everytime you hit O to pick up an item from the environment, it was be something from the game stage is set in?
+What if we made Kiryu the Kirby of All-Stars, and everytime you hit O to pick up an item from the environment, it was to be something from the game stage you’re playing in?
 Imagine him picking up a LocoRoco and just going to town on someone with it?
 Or a Blast Shard from inFamous?
-Or a club from Hot Shots?
+Or a golf club from Hot Shots?
 The potential for hilarity is massive, which is perfect for the goofy tone of the series.

-So, that’s my pitch, I think Kiryu would make and excellent pic and he’d certainly represent a massive portion of PlayStation history and the current fanbase.
+So, that’s my pitch, I think Kiryu would make and excellent pick and he’d certainly represent a massive portion of PlayStation history and the current fanbase.
 So, make the right choice here!

 Round 3: Fight!